David Lansana: Arrest

 Both Lansana and his sister-in-law Paramount Chief Ella Koblo Gulama were arrested on charges of treason and detained at Padema Road Prison.
-Both were charged of conspiracy with former Prime Minister Albert Margai.
+Both were charged with conspiracy with former Prime Minister Albert Margai.

 The claim was based on a meeting between Gulama and Margai on 19 March 1967 in which Margai is said to have expressed his wish not to lose his office.
 He was said to be weighing his options, including military intervention.

 Gulama was a minister without portfolio in Margai's government.
 She was also the hereditary ruler of Kaiyamba District, the most powerful Mende chiefdom in Sierra Leone.
 She reportedly advised him not to stand down from the office of prime minister in spite of the APC victory.
 She was also reported to have offered him her formidable support and suggested that both Margai bribe Lansana to stage a coup d'état.

 The charges against Gulama could not be proven and she was released from prison after one and a half year.